About the county commission

 The commission has four standing committees:

-- Financial Management, which meets at 4:15 p.m. on the fourth Tuesday of each month in the second-floor courtroom at the courthouse.
+- Financial Management, which meets at 5 p.m. on the fourth Tuesday of each month in Room 100 of Bedford County Business Complex, 200 Dover Street.
 This committee includes four commissioners, the county mayor, the school superintendent, and the highway superintendent.
 It deals with budget and financial matters and hires the county’s finance director.

-- Rules and Legislative, which meets at 5 p.m. on the third Tuesday of each month in the second-floor courtroom of the courthouse.
+- Rules and Legislative, which meets at 5 p.m. on the third Tuesday of each month in the Community Room on the second floor of the historic Bedford County Courthouse.
 This committee plays a part in referring issues to the proper committee for study, for studying the commission’s own internal rules, and for considering items of general governance.

-- Law Enforcement and Workhouse, which meets on the third Tuesday of each month, immediately following the Rules and Legislative Committee, in the second-floor courtroom.
+- Law Enforcement and Workhouse, which meets on the third Tuesday of each month, immediately following the Rules and Legislative Committee, in the Community Room.
 This committee deals with matters such as law enforcement, corrections, animal control, probation, and juvenile detention.

-- Courthouse and County Property, which meets on the third Tuesday of each month, immediately following the Law Enforcement and Workhouse Committee, in the second-floor courtroom.
+- Courthouse and County Property, which meets on the third Tuesday of each month, immediately following the Law Enforcement and Workhouse Committee, in the Community Room.
 This committee deals with the county courthouse as well as other county buildings, real estate, and property.